kubeshop/testkube/docs/docs/0-cloud.md

 # Testkube Cloud

 Testkube Cloud is managed version of Testkube it's main purpose is to orchestrate multiple clusters.
 All test results and test artifacts are stored into Testkube Cloud internal data storages.
-Testkube cloud will provide you with additional tests insights and is able to limit access for your users only to subset of environments.
+Testkube Cloud will provide you with additional tests insights and is able to limit access for your users only to subset of environments.